 Apple ranked 14th out of the 22 companies in the Governance category, with the lowest score on this set of indicators of any U.S.-based company.

 While the company published a commitment to respect users’ privacy, it made no similar commitment to respect users’ freedom of expression (G1).
 It disclosed senior-level oversight over privacy issues but made no reference to similar oversight over freedom of expression issues within the company (G2).
 It disclosed no information about whether it conducts any form of human rights due diligence (G4) or evidence of engaging with stakeholders to address freedom of expression and privacy concerns (G5).
-The company also offered little evidence of a substantive grievance and remedy and grievance mechanism enabling users to issue complaints against the company for infringement of their freedom of expression or privacy (G6).
+The company also offered little evidence of a substantive grievance and remedy mechanism enabling users to issue complaints against the company for infringement of their freedom of expression or privacy (G6).

 Apple ranked eighth among the 12 internet and mobile companies in the Freedom of Expression category, scoring slightly better than Mail.Ru and Samsung.